Frisco Bay Marina Closed for the Season

 Public Ramp Use & Getting Your Boat on the Water

-The boat ramp at the Frisco Bay Marina is now open.
+The boat ramp at the Frisco Bay Marina is closed for the summer season and will reopen summer of 2022 based on water levels.
 Hours of operation are posted at the ramp and will adjust based on seasonal needs.

 When Dillon Reservoir is full (9017 ft. high in elevation) the ramp has 16 feet of water for the public to launch boats from.
 There is no fee to use the ramp, but there must be at least 4 feet of water on it or it must be at an elevation of 9,005 feet.